MohammedJeseem/Car-Dheko---Used-Car-Price-Prediction/README.md

    ```

 3. Download the pre-trained model:
-   - Ensure that the `random_forest_model.pkl` file (pre-trained Random Forest model) is placed in the project directory.
+   - Ensure that the `random_forest_model_with_preprocessor.pkl` file (pre-trained Random Forest model with preprocessor) is placed in the project directory.

-4. Run the Streamlit app:
+4. Run the Streamlit app for basic functionality:
    ```bash
    streamlit run app.py
    ```

-5. Run the Streamlit app: (for all features)
+5. Run the enhanced Streamlit app with advanced features:
    ```bash
    streamlit run app_final.py
    ```

 ## Usage

-1. After starting the app, open the browser to access the app interface.
+1. After starting the app (`app_final.py` for full features), open the browser to access the app interface.
-2. Input the following car features:
+2. Use the **Car Specifications** section to input details such as:
+   - **Manufacturer**: Select the car's manufacturer.
+   - **Car Model**: Choose the car model (filtered based on the selected manufacturer).
+   - **Variant**: Choose the variant of the selected car model.
+   - **Fuel Type**: Choose between petrol, diesel, or other fuel types.
+   - **Body Type**: Select the body type (SUV, Sedan, etc.).
    - **Mileage**: Enter the car’s fuel efficiency in kilometers per liter.
    - **Engine**: Enter the engine capacity in cubic centimeters (cc).
+   - **Seats** and **Number of Cylinders** can also be input.
+3. Use the **Other Details** section to input additional information:
+   - **City**: Enter the city where the car is located.
+   - **Insurance**: Select the insurance status.
+   - **Kilometers Driven**: Enter the number of kilometers the car has been driven.
+   - **Model Year**: Specify the year the car was manufactured.
-   - **Age of Car**: Use the slider to select how old the car is in years.
+   - **Number of Owners**: Select how many owners the car has had.
-   - **Transmission Type**: Choose between manual or automatic transmission.
-3. Click the `Predict Car Price` button to view the predicted price.
+4. Click the `Predict Price` button to view the predicted price.
-4. A bar chart will display the impact of your inputs, and the predicted price will appear below the form.
+5. The predicted price will be displayed below, along with an optional explanation of how different features contributed to the final price.

 ## Model Training and Tuning